Aliases for PRF1 Gene

 GeneCards Summary for PRF1 Gene

 PRF1 (Perforin 1 (Pore Forming Protein)) is a Protein Coding gene.
-Diseases associated with PRF1 include pleuropneumonia and bacterial vaginosis.
+Diseases associated with PRF1 include hemophagocytic lymphohistiocytosis, familial, 2 and hemophagocytic lymphohistiocytosis.
 Among its related pathways are RhoGDI Pathway and Ras signaling pathway.
 GO annotations related to this gene include calcium ion binding and wide pore channel activity.

 UniProtKB/Swiss-Prot for PRF1 Gene